yasen002/chapsnat_2022/README.md

         - Try adding images and/or videos to your dummy messages.

-# Part C: Firebase Code-Along 🔥
+# Part B: Firebase 🔥

-!!?? did we?????
-In the afternoon, we talked about Firebase, which is a Backend-As-A-Service.

 ## Firebase- Cloud Firestore!

 [Cloud Firestore | Firebase](https://firebase.google.com/docs/firestore)

-### Here's a summary of what we did during the code-along
+### You will code along with this lab, with your partner!

 ### 1. **Install firebase so you can use it in Expo!**